Are Escorts Legal in Los Angeles?

 However, sometimes the services offered by an escort can become blurred.
 While escorts are technically legal in the state of California, it is important to ensure that certain lines are not crossed.
 Specifically, don’t ever pay someone to engage in any behavior that may be classified as sex.

-Escort or Prostitute?
+Escort Service or Prostitution?

 In California, escorts are legal.
 However, the escort industry is highly regulated.
 Escorts must obtain a special permit that allows them to offer their companionship to the highest bidder.
 Engaging in sexual conduct in exchange for money is a serious violation of California law.
 Escorts who have sex with a client on the job will lose their permit and face criminal prostitution charges.